Code Org Unit 6 Lesson 4

 Step-by-Step Guide to Mastering List Manipulation

 Let's break down the process of working with lists into manageable steps.
-We'll use pseudocode and general programming concepts to illustrate these steps, as the specific syntax might vary depending on the language used in Code.org.
+That's why we'll use pseudocode and general programming concepts to illustrate these steps, as the specific syntax might vary depending on the language used in Code. org.

 1. Creating a List